Sabbat (English band): Official reunion (2006–2011)

-In 2006, the band re-united with the Dreamweaver line-up to support Cradle of Filth on their UK tour in December 2006 at four different venues.
+In 2006, the band reunited with the Dreamweaver line-up to support Cradle of Filth on their UK tour in December 2006 at four different venues.

-A warmup gig for this short tour was played at "The Rig" in Nottingham, England, on Saturday 16 December 2006, and as such was the first time since 1989 that the Dreamweaver line-up had played live together.
+A warmup gig for this short tour was played at The Rig in Nottingham, England, on Saturday 16 December 2006, and as such was the first time since 1989 that the Dreamweaver line-up had played live together.
 They received much press attention and rave reviews for their support slot and confirmed that were to release their first two albums in a remastered format with additional bonus material.

-They then played festival appearances at the "Keep It True Festival", Germany (15 April 2007) and the 'Day of Darkness' festival in Co.
-Laois, Ireland, which took place on the 6 and 7 July 2007.
+They then performed at festivals such as the Keep It True Festival in Germany (April 2007) and the Day of Darkness festival in Ireland (July 2007).

 Frazer Craske left Sabbat once again, for personal and work related reasons.
 He was replaced at the D.O.D. festival by Gizz Butt.

 Simon Jones from official Sabbat website, January 2008:

 "First up was the Keep It True Fest', southern Germany April 14th.
 If anyone can recall, spring 2007 was particularly warm and boy we sweated a few pounds off thrashing to a sold out venue.
 It was great to share the bill with Laaz Rocket and Diamond Head too.
 After this gig Frazer broke the news that he wouldn't be doing any more gigs.
 Gizz Butt would take his place from now on.
 There was no pressure laid on Frazer; it was his decision and the rest of us respected it, after all we had got back together to play metal and enjoy it.
 If it wasn't working for him then so be it.
 Miraculously Gizz breathed new life into Sabbat as a band and brought a new perspective to the songs."

 Andy Sneap and Martin Walkyier said in interviews that the reunion was "a bit of fun" and there was no long term plan.

 On 27 February 2007, Sabbat re-released History of a Time to Come and Dreamweaver.
 The re-releases feature new packaging, bonus live tracks, and a remastered sound.
 Sabbat's final album, 1991's Mourning Has Broken, was not re-released.

 In 2010, the band went into hiatus, before finally splitting up once again.
 Inevitably, Martin and Andy were to fall out, once again, very publicly in a Facebook argument.

-In a January 2014 interview with Decibel magazine, Andy Sneap confirmed that Sabbat are no more.
-One of the reasons for the break up was reportedly due to a feud between Sneap and Walkyier.
+In a January 2014 interview with Decibel magazine, Andy Sneap confirmed that Sabbat were no more.
+One of the reasons for this break-up was reportedly a feud between Sneap and Walkyier.

 Andy Sneap said in 2014 to the "Talking Bollocks" podcast, that Sabbat is over and he is happier in his current band, Hell, doing what he wants to do, and it is better if he and Martin "do their own thing."
 Sneap joined Judas Priest in February 2018 as a touring guitarist, filling in for Glenn Tipton, who had recently been diagnosed with Parkinson's disease.